SIMA Classic Sunday Awards Ceremony

 Santa Barbara Maritime Museum, 113 Harbor Way Santa Barbara, CA 93109

-Live Music by Spencer The Gardener.
-Food by Wahoo’s, raffle and silent auction raising funds for First Descents, and the Surf Happens Foundation.
+Live Music, food by Wahoo’s, raffle and silent auction raising funds for First Descents, and the Surf Happens Foundation.
 Check out tables by event sponsors, local artists, and our supporting environmental activists.

 Contestants get in free with tickets for all others $10 and include raffle tickets and a meal